godofgeeks23/godofgeeks23/README.md

 - 🧠 Currently learning **JS and Golang**

-- 👨‍💻 Checkout my projects here on GitHub
+- 👨‍💻 Feel free to checkout my projects here on GitHub

 - 💬 Ask me about **Backend development, Automation and DevOps, Creative Coding, and CyberSecurity**